A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Multimodal Dynamical VAE

 \subsection{Training}

-As in standard (D)VAEs \cite{kingma2014auto,rezende2014stochastic,girin2020dynamical}, learning the MDVAE generative and inference model parameters consists in maximizing the evidence lower-bound (ELBO):
+As in standard (D)VAEs \citep{kingma2014auto,rezende2014stochastic, girin2021dynamical}, learning the MDVAE generative and inference model parameters consists in maximizing the evidence lower-bound (ELBO):

-The first term in equation~\ref{eq:elbo} is the reconstruction accuracy term, which aims to minimize the difference between the observed audiovisual speech data in the input and the generated output by maximizing the likelihood.
+where $D_{\text{KL}}$ is the Kullback-Leibler divergence, defined by $D_{\text{KL}}(q \parallel p) = \mathbb{E}_q[\ln q - \ln p]$.
+The first term in \eqref{eq:elbo} is the reconstruction accuracy term, which aims to maximize la data log-likelihood over a training dataset.
 These input and output data can take any form, including raw images for the visual modality and speech power spectra for the audio modality, or can be replaced by any representation from another pre-trained model.
 The second term is the latent space regularization term, which encourages the latent variables to conform to the prior distribution.
-Using equations~\ref{eq:generative} and \ref{eq:inference}, the ELBO can be further developed as follows:
+Using equations~\plaineqref{eq:generative} and \plaineqref{eq:inference}, the ELBO can be further developed as follows: